 Symbology professor Robert Langdon wakes up in a hospital in Florence with retrograde amnesia, unable to remember anything that happened in the last 48 hours.
 He is told by his doctor Sienna Brooks that he was brought in after receiving a bullet wound to the head.
-As a woman disguised as a member of carabinieri comes shooting, Langdon flees with Sienna.
-In his clothes, he finds a biological containment tube keyed to his thumbprint that contains a projector that displays a classical illustration of Dante’s Inferno, although one where there are clues embedded in the painting.
-Deciphering these, Langdon realises that they spell out a trail of clues to where the late billionaire bio-geneticist Bertrand Zobrist has left a deadly virus intended to purge 95% of the world’s population.
-Pursued by authorities, members of the WHO who want to contain the virus and rogue members of the organisation who want to sell it to the highest bidder, along with a secret cabal, Langdon and Sienna flee across Europe, deciphering the clues that lead to the location of the virus that Zobrist has left in classic artworks.
+A woman disguised as a member of carabinieri comes shooting and Langdon flees with Sienna.
+In his clothes, he finds a biological containment tube keyed to his thumbprint that contains a projector.
+This displays a classical illustration of Dante’s Inferno, although one where there are clues embedded in the painting.
+Deciphering these, Langdon realises that they spell out a trail of clues to where the late bio-geneticist billionaire Bertrand Zobrist has left a deadly virus intended to purge 95% of the world’s population.
+Pursued by authorities, members of the WHO who want to contain the virus and rogue members of the organisation who want to sell it to the highest bidder, along with a secret cabal, Langdon and Sienna flee across Europe, deciphering clues that Zobrist has left in classic artworks that lead to the location of the virus.

-Inferno is the third of the films adapted from Dan Brown’s best-selling series of novels about symbologist Robert Langdon, following The Da Vinci Code (2006) and Angels & Demons (2009).
+Inferno was the third of the films adapted from Dan Brown’s best-selling series of novels about symbologist Robert Langdon, following The Da Vinci Code (2006) and Angels & Demons (2009).
 Inferno (2013) was actually the fourth published of Brown’s Langdon novels.
-The Langdon films have ignored the order of the books, focusing on the mega best-selling The Da Vinci Code (2003) first and then adapting the first published Angels & Demons (2000) as a sequel.
+The Langdon films have ignored the order of the books, focusing on the mega best-selling The Da Vinci Code (2003) first and then going back to adapt the first published Angels & Demons (2000) as a sequel.
 Dan Brown published one other book in between The Da Vinci Code and Inferno with The Lost Symbol (2009).
-However, Ron Howard and Tom Hanks declined to be involved as The Lost Symbol was prepped as a follow up Angels & Demons.
+However, Ron Howard and Tom Hanks declined to be involved as The Lost Symbol was prepped to be adapted as a follow up Angels & Demons.
 The reasons for this are not clear – perhaps something to do with the book’s plot involving Freemason conspiracies and Islamic terrorism.
-With the publication of Inferno, they clearly saw the opportunity to leapfrog The Lost Symbol and proceed with that.
+With the publication of Inferno, they clearly saw the opportunity to leapfrog The Lost Symbol and proceed with that instead.

-It is fairly ridiculous that Inferno soon gets.
+Inferno soon gets fairly ridiculous.
 Either the plotting has been so condensed for the purposes of on-screen pacing or the film wasn’t able to pack in the detail about each scene that Dan Brown did in his book but it feels like a story that leaps in skips and deductive bounds.
-You are never invited inside Langdon’s process of ratiocination.
+As in the other films, you are never invited inside Langdon’s process of ratiocination so there is no sense of watching a detective story unfold.
 However, the more you actually think about what is going on on screen, the less sense any of it makes.

 For one, you have a mad biotech billionaire who wants to wipe out half the world.
 No particular problem with this, we have had James Bond villains before – Zobrist is not too different from Hugo Drax in Moonraker (1979).
 For reasons that only make sense to the plot, he has an obsession with Dante Aligheri and has secreted various cryptic clues in classic artworks around Europe as to the location of his virus.
 Why, for instance, didn’t he just release the virus rather than leaving a trail for people who have the power to stop it – in fact, actually setting up an organisation with the express purpose of leading Langdon on the trail?
 For that matter, once people work out what is going on, surely it makes more sense if Langdon simply refused to follow the trail and find the location.
 (Things are slightly different in the book, the ending of which was excised by the film, where it is revealed that Zobrist had already released the virus and it is going to cause the population to die off by becoming sterile).

-Ron Howard’s other films of genre interest are:– Cocoon (1985) about a meeting between geriatrics and extra-terrestrials; the George Lucas sword-and-sorcery collaboration Willow (1988); Apollo 13 (1995) based on the true life 1970 space mission disaster; the Dr Seuss adaptation How the Grinch Stole Christmas (2000); the supernatural Western The Missing (2003); and Solo: A Star Wars Story (2018).
+Ron Howard’s other films of genre interest are:– the mermaid comedy Splash!
+(1984); Cocoon (1985) about a meeting between geriatrics and extra-terrestrials; the George Lucas sword-and-sorcery collaboration Willow (1988); Apollo 13 (1995) based on the true life 1970 space mission disaster; the Dr Seuss adaptation How the Grinch Stole Christmas (2000); the supernatural Western The Missing (2003); and Solo: A Star Wars Story (2018).